wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn how to install the Elastic Stack components in a single-node cluster in this section of our documentation.
+  :description: Learn how to install the Elastic Stack components in a single-node cluster.
+In this section, we explain the process you need to follow.

 .. _basic_elasticsearch_single_node_cluster: